 Sheep in a Jeep tells the story of five sheep on a hilarious road trip.
 Tumbling over hills and yelling for help as they stumble from misadventure to misadventure, it’s a hilarious romp.
 The rhyming is spot-on and Apple’s illustrations are fun and exciting.
 Best of all, it’s first in a series, so if your kid loves it, there are plenty of other Sheep misadventures to follow along with, be it Sheep Goes to Sleep, Sheep Out to Eat, Sheep on a Ship and much more!
 For ages 2-3.

 Ten Fat Turkeys (Tony Johnston and Rich Deas)

 “Looky!” says a silly turkey swinging from a vine.

 Gobble gobble wibble wobble.

 Whoops!
 Now there are nine

-Counting books are a classic of children’s literature – think The Very Hungry Caterpiller or Five Little Monkeys Jumping On The Bed – but our favorite newer books is Ten Fat Turkeys.
+Counting books are a classic of children’s literature – think The Very Hungry Caterpiller or Five Little Monkeys Jumping On The Bed – but our favourite newer books is Ten Fat Turkeys.
 It’s all very silly and goofy as the turkeys find new and hilarious ways to knock themselves out.
 It’s a great seasonal book, too – very Thanksgiving themed, so it’s good for special occasions, as well as a general read.
 For ages 3-5.